-If you’re going to cook most of your meals yourself as well as doing big batches you need a fully stocked pantry.
+If you’re going to cook most of your meals yourself as well as doing big batches of recipes to freeze or can, you need a fully stocked pantry.
 Your pantry will need to be organized in such a way so that at a glance you can see what you have and what you’re running low on.

-The staples you will need in your pantry are things like flour, yeast, sugar, salt, pepper, butter, stock (chicken, vegetable, beef, whatever you use the most), bread crumbs, pasta, rice, (other dry goods you use a lot like quinoa, lentils beans, etc.) canned tomatoes, tomato paste, dried pasta, dried herbs and seasonings etc. This list will change to reflect what you make the most for your family and based on your diet (vegetarian, vegan etc.) This is a list to get you started or make you think about the things you use the most.
+The staples you will need in your pantry are things like flour, yeast, sugar, salt, pepper, butter, stock (chicken, vegetable, beef, whatever you use the most), bread crumbs, pasta, rice, (other dry goods you use a lot like quinoa, lentils beans, etc.) canned tomatoes if you make a lot of pasta, tomato paste, dried pasta, dried herbs and seasonings etc. This list will change to reflect what you make the most for your family and based on your diet (vegetarian, vegan etc.) This is a list to get you started or make you think about the things you use the most.

 My tips for keeping a pantry clean an organized are as follows:

-Put dry goods in containers.
-This is especially important for pest problems such as mice, or in my condo experience kitchen bugs such as weevils.
 Occasionally you may even bring a pest in from the store without noticing the product was contaminated.
+I have brought pantry weevils in the house in a package of tortillas.
 If all of your dry goods are in containers you can isolate a pest and get rid of it without having to call the exterminator or attracting new pests into your home.
 I even keep my flour in containers to deter mice.

 Label the containers clearly so you know what everything is and how old it is.
-Dry goods do go stale!
+Dry goods do expire!
 Sometimes baking powder looks like custard powder; you need to know what everything is.

 Group like items together.
 For example, keep all of your baking supplies in one cupboard.
 This saves time because you don’t need to search every cupboard to find what you need.